 Do you love soup?
 My goodness, it is one of our all-time favorite dinners.
 Homemade soup is so much better than canned and not hard to make either.
 Ranking in my top three soups would be this Slow Cooker Italian Wedding Soup.
-Loads of flavor, filling for a meal, and amusing to look at and eat.
+Loads of flavor, filling for a meal and is amusing to look at and eat.

 Helpful Items For This Recipe